ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: pre}

-## Create Swift actions
+## Create Swift Actions
 {: #creating-swift-actions}

-The process of creating Swift actions is similar to that of JavaScript actions.
+The process of creating Swift Actions is similar to that of JavaScript Actions.
 The following sections guide you through creating and invoking a single swift action, and adding parameters to that action.

 You can also use the online [Swift Sandbox](https://swiftlang.ng.bluemix.net) to test your Swift code without having to install Xcode on your machine.

-### Create and invoke an action
+### Create and invoke an Action

 An action is simply a top-level Swift function.
 For example, create a file called
 `hello.swift` with the following content: